snshn/hotkeyd/README.md

 hotkeyd
 ===

+Hotkeyd is a tiny daemon which runs in the background and executes commands tied to certain keypresses in the config file.

-Fork of keyd (originally developed by Benjamin Bolton).
+Based on keyd developed by Benjamin Bolton.

 CHANGES
 ---
 - renamed to hotkeyd
-- no logging to files of any sorts
+- no logging to files

 LICENSE